 You walk down about three city blocks to this penisular oasis, where you’re treated to tall trees, a nice variety of sites and plenty of beautific water scenes.
 A marvelous tucked-away vibe with greatly reduced traffic considerations.
 It looked like 3-4 camping parties would be VERY comfortable where the campsites are grouped together a little away from the others, with shade and decent water frontage.
 Didn’t notice any major trails from the campground, but if there were this would be in the 4-5 star home on the range.

 Lazy Bend is one of the best of the bunch of similar campsites in the area.
-You can often get seclusion with thick vegetation or seclusion and shade with tall trees…most sites with good river access.
-Just a huge variety of camping spaces, with some right off the campground road.
+You can find some seclusion with thick vegetation or seclusion and shade with tall trees…most sites with good river access.
+It’s more of a social area overall.
+But a huge variety of camping spaces, with most right off the campground road.
 Traffic is both a blessing and curse - this is about an hour from Portland, but right along a small freeway.
 Just enough away from civilization, but popular.
 There aren’t any good trails off the campground or within walking distance, but a lot of good ones a short drive away.
 Boating is the thing here - tubbing, kayaking especially - and fly fishing.